gabrielleiteds/Learning-Graphql/README.md

-# Learning-Graphql
+## Learning-Graphql

+- Crud using Graphql

-# Instalar
+## Instalar
 - Yarn install
-- Create in src, file of connection with database
+- Create in src, file of connection with database MongoDB